 - Carbon Tax e.g. tax on CO2 emissions

-- Subsidy on positive externalities – why government may subsidies public transport
+- Subsidy on positive externalities – why the government may subsidies public transport

-- Laws and Regulations – Simple and effective ways to regulate demerit goods, like ban on smoking advertising.
+- Laws and regulations – Simple and effective ways to regulate demerit goods, like a ban on smoking advertising.

 - Buffer stocks – aim to stabilise prices

 - Government failure – why government intervention may not always improve the situation

 Market failure and behavioural economics